 Most negative results are highly accurate.

-What if I get a positive test result?
+What if you get a positive test result?

-Almost all STIs are now treatable with an antibiotic.
-The clinic will give you advice on what to do next, and can offer to let your current and previous partners know to head in for a test.
+Almost all STIs are now treatable with an antibiotics.
+The clinic will give you advice on what to do next, and can offer advice as to how you can let your current and previous partners know so they can head in for a test.
+Taking the antibiotics and letting your past or current partners know is protecting your sexual health and theirs.